gagandeepahuja09/go-practice/go-cloud-native/notes/7_scalability.md

 * With size of 16, the 17th closely clustered write would block.

 * Using buffered channels creates a risk of data loss should the program terminate before any consuming goroutines are able to clear the buffer.

+**Minimizing Locks With Sharding**

+* Channels can't solve every concurrency problem.
+* Example: A large, central data structure such as cache, that can't be easily decomposed into discrete units of work.
+* When shared data structures have to be concurrently accessed, it's standard to use locking mechanism such as mutex. eg. a struct that contains a map and an embedded sync.RWMutex.

+var cache = struct {
+    sync.RWMutex
+    data map[string]string
+}{ data: make(map[string]string)}

+func ThreadSafeWrite(key, value string) {
+    cache.Lock()
+    cache.data[key] = value
+    cache.Unlock()
+}

+* Lock Contention: As the no. of concurrent processes acting on the data increases, the avg amount of time that the process spends waiting for the locks to be released also increases.
+* This could be solved by scaling the no. of instances of the cache service.
+But this would increase the complexity and latency, as distributed locks needs to be established and writes need to establish consistency.
+* Vertical sharding: Only a portion of the overall structure needs to be locked at a time, decreasing the overall lock contention.